Online Teaching and Learning

 An Open Learning Faculty Member is available to assist students.
 Primary communication is through the Learning Environment's "Mail" tool or by phone.
 Students will receive the necessary contact information at the start of the course.

-To successfully complete this course, students must achieve a passing grade of 70% (B-) or higher in the course overall.
+To successfully complete this course, students must achieve a passing grade of 70% or higher on the overall course.

 NOTE TO STUDENTS beginning this Online Teaching & Learning program in Winter 2012, a student who receives a B- (70-74) or lower in two or more courses will be required to withdraw regardless of their grade point average unless the Program Coordinator recommends otherwise.